my-13/VR-attention/README.md

 ## Directories

-# ./Scenes/Config
+### ./Scenes/Config
 Holds all Config .cs files
 ConfigOptions.cs - Holds all OrientationBlockConfigs, and uses ProcedureConfig to generate an OrientationBlockConfig that has the correct data
 ProcedureConfig.cs - Reads the procedure file, stores procedure file as string, and also saves which trial the user is on (This should be the only working track of current trial and current block that should be updated)
 OrientationBlockConfig.cs - Object meant to store block data.
 Unfortunately, some variables are unused, or had to be ignored when adding procedure files.

-# ./Scenes/Materials
+### ./Scenes/Materials
 Shaders.

-# ./Scenes/Models
+### ./Scenes/Models
-Meshes that aren't supported by unity's default meshes
+Game Meshes that aren't supported by unity's default meshes

-# ./Scenes/Objects
+###  ./Scenes/Objects
 Prefabs for any object that will be summoned.
 Incldues grab-able items, and the check-mark

 ## Builds
-Currently, builds do not work.
-Builds can compile, but results in file reading errors due to my lack of understanding of Unity's File System.
+I don't know how Unity handles file reading, so I do not hae instructions with setting up builds

 ## Running
 To run the study, have the participant calibrate the eye tracking hardware.
 From the Lobby, select Settings.
 Select Inputs > Eye tracker.
 Make sure Eye tracker is turned on, and has a consistent connection.
 Select **Calibrate** and follow the onscreen instructions to complete the calibration process.